moosecodebv/maxi_taxi/README.md

 ## 1b. using `:rpc`

-We will choose one node to be the central "master" of our information, and use `:rpc` to execute functions on this node.

-Useful functions:
-`Node.list/0`
-`Enum.sort/1`
-`hd/1`

-Use the :rpc module to send all update and find requests to a single node in the cluster.
+We will distribute the location database to all nodes in the cluster.
+We will simply use `:rpc` for this.

+1. Send updates to all nodes in the cluster using `:rpc`.
+2. Implement a TTL of 2s on updates to prevent stale information from being served (in case of a netsplit for example).

 ## optional 1c. using `send/2`

 Use `send/2` instead of `:rpc`.
+This will help us avoid bottlenecks in `:rpc`.

 Reminder: `{name, node}`.

-## 2a. distributed location database
+## 2. distributed location database

-Now we have designated one node to be our location database.
-Let's make this more robust.
-We will use [libring](https://github.com/bitwalker/libring) to push location updates to N/3 nodes.
+Now we have a "distributed location database", but there is no way for nodes to recover if things get out of date (except the TTL).

+1. Use delta_crdt to make the database eventually consistent.

+Note: information on nodes can still be out of date, but after a netsplit the database will globally converge.

+## 3. distributed taxi state

+A taxi can be entered and exited, but we can't allow more than one customer to enter a taxi.

+We will use Horde to distribute taxi processes among the nodes in the cluster.
+We will register and access the taxi processes using Horde.Registry.
+Horde.Registry will also keep them unique.

+Horde.DynamicSupervisor will ensure that if a node goes down, that the taxi processes are restarted on another node.

+1. start taxi state processes using Horde.DynamicSupervisor
+2. register processes with Horde.Registry

+## 4. handling network partitions

+1. read the docs of Horde and figure out how to handle registry conflicts.

 ## Installation